Thomaswang0822/loma_differentiable/pd_logs/README.md

 which is arguably not too bad.

 Even better, later we managed to let the compiler to automatically generate those integral evaluation functions.
-This means when users define a **integrand_f**, they can use its evaluation function **eval_f** directly.
+This means when users define an **integrand_f**, they can use its evaluation function **eval_f** directly.
 For more details on this part, [see this section](#compiler-generated-integral-eval-code).

 ## System Design: Handle Parametric Discontinuity